amoskipz/mydiary-app/README.md

 This application shows random quotes and it's authors to the users.
 The users can register to the app and log in to post their quotes or diaries on the website.
 They can also comment on other user's create, comment on their own or delete their comments if they found unnapropriate.
 The application shows the date when the post was posted and also when the comment was posted.

-## Features
+## User Stories

-- User can see a random quote on the app

-- New user can create his or her new account
+* Users can create an account and log in.

-- Log in feature
+* Users can view all entries to their diary.

-- User can create a diary
+* Users can view the contents of a diary entry.

-- User can comment on his/her blog or other user's diaries

-- User can logout out of the application
+* Users can add or modify an entry.

 ## Setup Installation